BlankParenthesis/PxlsNetworking/core.md

 By using the URI of the object, clients need not know anything about internal IDs used by the server.

 Server implementations may choose to logically arrange their reference URIs (e.g. `/users/{user_id}`), but are not required to do so.
-Clients should not assume such a structure, nor should they assume any server will popular the `view` field.
+Clients should not assume such a structure and should not assume any server will populate the `view` field.

 Some endpoints return a list of objects rather that a single one.
-Sometimes, too many objects will exist in this list to be reasonably sent in a single request.
+Sometimes too many objects will exist in this list to be reasonably sent in a single request.
 To solve this, all list endpoints return paginated responses.
 For an object type X, a Paginated List of X can be defined by the following type:
 ```typescript